 Language Family: Niger-Congo==> Atlantic-Congo ==> Volta-Congo ==>

-Éwé is a Niger–Congo language spoken in southeastern Ghana and southern Togo by over three million people.
+Éwé is a Niger–Congo language spoken in southeastern Ghana，southern Togo and some area in Benin by over 20 million people.
 Ewe is part of a cluster of related languages commonly called Gbe; the other major Gbe language is Fon of Benin.
 Like most African languages, Ewe is tonal.